 Thai Style Prawn & Tenderstem® Noodles

-The Date Night survey, recently carried out by Tenderstem®, revealed that Date Night provides an opportunity to try and enjoy new things.
+The Date Night survey, carried out by Tenderstem®, revealed that Date Night provides an opportunity to try and enjoy new things.

 More than two thirds of people (68%) said that their partner encourages them to try foods they wouldn’t have eaten otherwise.
 So why not sample something exotic, with this Thai-style noodle dish?